sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Define keys for use in the kvsetkeys package
+Short desc    : Define keys for use in the kvsetkeys package
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package provides a macro \kv@define@key (analogous to
+Descript     : The package provides a macro \kv@define@key (analogous to
              : keyval's \define@key, to define keys for use by kvsetkeys.
 ```